 Dr. Cooper is a NIMH (National Institute of Mental Health) trained and certified diagnostician and has been trained and certified in Prolonged Exposure Therapy for PTSD (PE) by Edna Foa, PhD at the University of Pennsylvania’s Center for the Treatment and Study of Anxiety.
 She is currently in training to become a certified Dialectical Behavior Therapist.
 She has also had advanced training in Dialectical Behavior Therapy (DBT).

 Dr. Cooper’s strong roots in both academic and clinical psychology allow her to provide clients with the most up-to-date, evidence-based treatments combined with the warmth, calm energy and practical approach of an experienced clinician.
 Also, her experience working with people on both coasts (New York & California) and overseas (London) offers her clients a unique perspective.

-In addition to her work at Union Square Practice, Dr. Cooper is on the faculty of New York University Medical School, where she teaches medical students and early career psychiatrists how to do psychological assessment and psychotherapy.
+In addition to her work at Union Square Practice, Dr. Cooper derives great satisfaction from teaching other mental health professionals.
+She serves on the faculties of both New York University Medical School and University of California, Los Angeles (UCLA) School of Medicine where she teaches early career psychiatrists how to do psychodiagnostic assessment and CBT.

 Education & Experience

 - AB with Honors in Classics (Minor in Spanish) at Stanford University

 - PhD in clinical psychology at California School of Professional Psychology